 Your Biggest Fear Could be Your Greatest Opportunity

-When we fear something we tell ourselves all these horrible stories about what will happen.
-And of course most of these stories end up being worst-case scenarios that probably have no basis in reality.
+When we fear something we tell ourselves all these horror stories about what will happen.
+And of course, most of these stories end up being worst-case scenarios that probably have no basis in reality.
 However, our critical voice and paranoia get the better of us and we eventually end up sabotaging our own progress.

 Just maybe the fear of public speaking isn’t as great of a fear as you imagine it to be.
 Just maybe it can turn into one of life’s greatest opportunities.

 Knowing how to speak in public puts you in a position of power and authority.
 It helps you to position yourself as an expert in your field, which of course allows you to become an influential force for change and transformation.

 Those who feel comfortable and understand how to speak in public are the game changers in our society.
 They are the people who move communities and societies into action through the words they speak and through the ideas they share.
 As a result, they are often some of the highest paid individuals in the world.